 Canada has swiftly risen to the bucket list of many this year, and not without good reason.
-2017 marks Canada’s 150th birthday, and to celebrate all national parks and historic sites are providing free entry.
-Need another reason to visit?
-Well, it is ridiculously beautiful:
+It is after all, ridiculously beautiful:

-A visit to Canada is not complete without at least attempting to work through these 9 quintessential items.
+A visit here is incomplete without an attempt to work through these 9 quintessential items.
+For more thorough trip planning tips, be sure to check our ultimate guide to Canada, filled with local tips & tricks.
 And if you’re checking out our stunning national parks, don’t miss these 12 epic ones.
 Happy planning and enjoy, eh!

 Psst – don’t miss this 12 epic national parks want an epic Canadian road trip itinerary?
 Check our Canada routes listed in our 5 Spectacular Road Trips Around the World.
 Visiting Montreal in winter?
 Be sure to see our list of cheap must-do’s there, too!